-Foveation can be implemented using a log-polar mapping [9], such that the space variant resolution is proportional to the log of the distance from the image center.
-An example of the log-polar mapping is shown in figure 6.
-Pixels in figure 6a are mapped to nearest log-polar sectors with centroids represented as circles in figure 6b, such that the median grayscale intensity represents the entire sector in the log-polar mapping as in figure 6c.
+Foveation can be implemented using a log-polar mapping [13], such that the space variant resolution is proportional to the log of the distance from the image center.
+An example of the log-polar mapping is shown in figure 8.
+Pixels in figure 8a are mapped to nearest log-polar sectors with centroids represented as circles in figure 8b, such that the median grayscale intensity represents the entire sector in the log-polar mapping as in figure 8c.

-3.3 Segmentation
+C. Segmentation

 Segmentation can be defined as the process of labeling an image such that features with equal labels are "similar" and features with unequal labels are "dissimilar".
 A labeling defines groupings of pixels into regions such that pixels with a common label belong together in some sense, and pixels with different labels do not.
-In the context of obstacle detection, segmentation provides hypothesized obstacle size and obstacle boundaries for motion planning.
-Hypothesized obstacle boundaries are boundaries between segmentation labels, which can be used to compensate for the stereo correspondence errors described in section 3.1 by ignoring disparity within groups and enforcing the edge consistency constraint along a label boundary.
+In the context of obstacle detection, segmentation provides hypothesized obstacle size and obstacle boundaries.
+Segmentation groups pixels into regions which are used to define the extent of an obstacle hypothesis for motion planning.
+Hypothesized obstacle boundaries are boundaries between segmentation labels, which can be used to compensate for the stereo correspondence errors described in section III-A by ignoring disparity within groups and enforcing the edge consistency constraint along a label boundary.
+This will be revisited in the next section.

-The segmentation problem can be posed formally as an energy minimization problem [10].
-Assume that there exists a finite set of points $P = \{p_1, p_2, ..., p_N\}$ that fall within the field of view of the sensor for which measurements can be taken.
-For each point p_i , a sensor can capture a multidimensional measurement $M(p_i) = \{m_1, m_2, ..., m_k\}$, such that the total set of all measurements for all points is $S = \{M(p_1), M(p_2), ..., M(p_N)\}$.
-Each measurement is some descriptive feature of p_i that may include intensity, texture, color, intensity gradient, motion, depth or others.
+The segmentation problem can be posed formally as an energy minimization problem [14].
+Assume that there exists a finite set of points $P = \{p_1, p_2, \ldots, p_N\}$ that fall within the field of view of the sensor for which measurements can be taken.
+For each point $p_i$ , a sensor can capture a multidimensional measurement $M(p_i) = \{m_1, m_2, \ldots, m_k\}$ , such that the total set of all measurements for all points is $S = \{M(p_1), M(p_2), \ldots, M(p_N)\}$ .
+Each measurement is some descriptive feature of $p_i$ that may include intensity, texture, color, intensity gradient, motion, depth or others.
 A labeling f(P) is a mapping from P to L where L is a finite set of labels.
-An energy optimal labeling f^ minimizes the energy function E [11]
+An energy optimal labeling $f^$ minimizes the energy function E [15]